deepin-community/python3.11/Doc/library/asyncio-task.rst

 It is recommended that coroutines use ``try/finally`` blocks to robustly perform clean-up logic.
-In case :exc:`asyncio.CancelledError` is explicitly caught, it should generally be propagated when clean-up is complete.
-Most code can safely ignore :exc:`asyncio.CancelledError`.
+In case :exc:`asyncio.CancelledError` is explicitly caught, it should generally be propagated when clean-up is complete. :exc:`asyncio.CancelledError` directly subclasses :exc:`BaseException` so most code will not need to be aware of it.

 The asyncio components that enable structured concurrency, like :class:`asyncio.TaskGroup` and :func:`asyncio.timeout`, are implemented using cancellation internally and might misbehave if a coroutine swallows :exc:`asyncio.CancelledError`.
-Similarly, user code should not call :meth:`uncancel <asyncio.Task.uncancel>`.
+Similarly, user code should not generally call :meth:`uncancel <asyncio.Task.uncancel>`.
+However, in cases when suppressing :exc:`asyncio.CancelledError` is truly desired, it is necessary to also call ``uncancel()`` to completely remove the cancellation state.

 .. _taskgroups: